How to Clean Your Bathroom in 5 Minutes or Less

 Clean the rim of the toilet

 If you don’t have time to clean your toilet comprehensively, wipe down the seat (the top and the porcelain underneath) with an antibacterial bathroom wipe, suggests Pete Mosby of Clean it Up London.
+When cleaning, make sure you know the germiest spots in the bathroom.

 Empty the trash can

 One of the most important (and easiest!) tips is to empty the bathroom garbage.
 The Maids Team from The Maids Cleaning Service recommends that you also spray the inside of the can with a disinfectant cleaner that kills bacteria—and odor.
+Make sure you know these 7 mistakes you’re making with disinfectant sprays.

 Wipe down bath rings

 If you have a filmy ring around your bath from your last soak, drag a soapy washcloth along the tub to get rid of it.
 If it isn’t budging, The Maids Team from The Maids Cleaning service says not to worry.
 “Scotch-Brite Dobie Cleaning Pads are great for removing soap scum from shower doors and tile in the bathroom,” they say.
 “Use a dry Dobie to remove soap scum buildup before using your cleaning products.”
+Here are 40 handy hints for cleaning every nook and cranny of your house.

 Put out fresh hand towels

 If you don’t have much time to clean your bathroom, don’t focus on things that short-term guests wouldn’t use, like full-size bath towels.
 Instead, replace the hand towels—or have a stash of fancy paper guest towels just for this occasion.
+Next, check out these 18 cleaning products professional house cleaners always buy.